njwright92/slapshot16/README.md

 # SlapShot 16 website

 [![Netlify Status](https://api.netlify.com/api/v1/badges/7f03eacd-fb93-471e-bf8f-3ec248b7f76a/deploy-status)](https://app.netlify.com/sites/spectacular-crumble-4cf46f/deploys)

-This is a hockey-themed food truck website that includes a menu, pictures, and text ordering capabilities.
+Welcome to the SlapShot 16 repository and website!
+This project is a hockey-themed food truck website that features a menu, image gallery, and text ordering capabilities.

+## Table of Contents

-## Libraries
+#### Libraries
+#### Hosting and Deployment
+#### License
+#### Acknowledgements

+This website uses the following libraries to enhance its functionality and appearance:

-Bootstrap: A popular CSS framework for building responsive and mobile-first websites.
+- Bootstrap: A widely-used CSS framework for building responsive and mobile-first websites.
-Bootstrap-icons: A library of scalable vector icons.
+- Bootstrap-icons: A comprehensive library of scalable vector icons.
-Font-awesome-animation: A CSS library for adding animation effects to Font Awesome icons.
+- Font-awesome-animation: A CSS library that adds animation effects to Font Awesome icons.
-Imagemin-cli: A command-line interface for optimizing images.
+- Imagemin-cli: A command-line interface for optimizing images to reduce file size without compromising quality.
-jQuery: A JavaScript library for simplifying HTML document manipulation and event handling.
+- jQuery: A popular JavaScript library for simplifying HTML document manipulation, event handling, and animations.
-Popper.js: A library for positioning poppers (tooltips, popovers, etc.) in web applications.
+- Popper.js: A library designed for positioning poppers such as tooltips and popovers within web applications.
-Usemin-cli: A command-line interface for optimizing and processing website assets.
+- Usemin-cli: A command-line interface for optimizing and processing website assets, such as HTML, CSS, and JavaScript files.

-### Hosting
+## Hosting and Deployment

+The SlapShot 16 website is hosted on Netlify and deployed from the GitHub repository.
+Whenever a commit is made to the main branch, Netlify automatically builds and deploys the static website.

-The website is hosted through GitHub on Netlify.
-Visit it at https://slapshot16.com.
+You can visit the live website at https://slapshot16.com.

-License: ISC
+### License

+This project is licensed under the MIT License.

+### Acknowledgements

+SlapShot 16 website and repository created and maintained by Nathan Wright © 2023.
+All rights reserved.